Troubles at home shadow Biden's climate efforts abroad - NewsBreak

 If Biden's climate legislation falters, he could be limited to regulatory projects on climate that could easily be overturned by the next U.S. president, and turn his stirring cries for climate action abroad into wistful talk at home.

-White House press secretary Jen Psaki pushed back, saying in a statement that the administration is confident the spending package already meets the criteria set by Manchin.
+White House press secretary Jen Psaki issued a statement that the administration is confident the spending package already meets the criteria set by Manchin.

 “It is fully paid for, will reduce the deficit, and brings down costs for health care, childcare, elder care, and housing,” Psaki said.
 “We remain confident that the plan will gain Senator Manchin’s support.”

 Biden hinted at the challenge of trying to lead globally on climate at a time of political divisions at home.
-In seemingly impromptu comments on Monday, Biden referred to the collapse of U.S. climate efforts under Trump.
+In seemingly impromptu comments on the Glasgow summit sidelines Monday, Biden referred to the collapse of U.S. climate efforts under Trump.

 "I shouldn’t apologize, but I do apologize for the fact the United States, the last administration, pulled out of the Paris accords and put us sort of behind the eight ball a little bit," he said.